hpcleuven/VscDocumentation/source/data/tier1data/clients/iron.rst

    iron auth irods_user_name irods_zone_name irods_host

-If you connected earlier to a ManGO zone already, you can simply run
+If you connected earlier to a Tier-1 Data zone already, you can simply run

 .. code:: sh